ParallelMaths/parallel/pages/christmas-paper-junior-kangaroo.md

 To begin this part of the Christmas homework, [open this Junior Kangaroo practice paper](https://tinyurl.com/3mdr29n5){target="_blank"}.

-This paper is provided to aid your preparation and the score will _not_ contribute to next term's report.
+This paper is for practice purposes.
+We won't be judging you on your score - our only expectation is that you give it the time and attention it deserves.
+Standard UKMT rules apply: you _must not_ use a calculator or look anything up whilst completing the paper.

 Please complete the paper in timed conditions, allowing yourself 1 hour to complete.

-You must _not_ use a calculator or look anything up whilst completing the paper.
+If you don't get through all the questions that's fine - you can have a go at them later, after you have submitted.

 Write your answers down carefully on a piece of paper, ensuring each answer letter is accompanied by the relevant question number, and enter them below when the time is up.
+Double check you have the correct question number for each of your answers.
+Then click Submit.

-After you have submitted your answers, you will receive your score.

-We encourage you to come back to the questions you got wrong or could not solve first time.
+After you have submitted your answers, you will be able to see which questions you got right and wrong, but not the solutions.
+We encourage you to come back to the questions you got wrong or did not get around to attempting the first time.

-Full solutions will be shared with you in January.
+We will then share full solutions with you in January, just before the start of term.

 ## 1.
 ::: problem id=1_1 marks=1